The small mass m sliding without friction along the looped track ... | Channels for Pearson+

 1

-Identify the forces acting on the mass at the bottom of the loop: gravitational force (mg downward) and normal force (N upward).
+Identify the forces acting on the mass m at the top of the loop.
+At this point, the only forces are the gravitational force acting downwards (mg, where g is the acceleration due to gravity) and the normal force exerted by the track, which also acts downwards when the mass is at the top of the loop.

+Apply Newton's second law in the vertical direction.
+Since the mass is in circular motion, the net force acting on the mass is the centripetal force needed to keep it in circular motion.
+The equation for this is F_net = m * a_c, where a_c is the centripetal acceleration given by v^2 / r (v is the velocity of the mass and r is the radius of the loop).

+Set up the equation for the forces at the top of the loop.
+The net force is the sum of the gravitational force and the normal force, which can be expressed as F_net = mg + N. Since the net force is also the centripetal force, set mg + N = m * v^2 / r.

 Verified video answer for a similar problem: